alexpovel/srgn/README.md

 discoverable API (either [as a library](#rust-library) or via CLI, `srgn --help`), one can learn of the supported languages and available, premade queries.
 Each supported language comes with an escape hatch, allowing you to run your own, custom ad-hoc queries.
-The hatch comes in the form of `--lang-query <S EXPRESSION>`.
-It allows you to write small, ad-hoc linters, for example to catch code such as:
+The hatch comes in the form of `--lang-query <S EXPRESSION>`, where `lang` is a language such as `python`.
+It allows you to write small, ad-hoc linters, for example to catch code such as

 ```python cond.py
 if x: